 Voltage Regulation part

 Analog circuit needs lots of tuning to get an optimum result.
 Also, all the components are not ideal.
-Small tolerance of the resistors can displace the working point.
+A small tolerance of the resistors can displace the working point.
 That is why you need to tune the circuit properly.
 But as simple Op-Amps are very cheap in the market, so the total cost is pretty low.

 If replaced by a microcontroller: